Musicals101.com

 b.
 March 21, 1962 (New York, NY)

 By that time, Broderick was an established screen star, winning recognition with his boyish comic charm.
 He returned to Broadway as J. Pierpont Finch in a revival of Frank Loesser's How to Succeed in Business (1995), where his "nebbishy" performance brought him the Tony for Best Actor in a Musical.
 Broderick starred in a variety of stage and film projects before originating the role of accountant Leo Bloom in the musical stage version of Mel Brooks' The Producers (2001), winning acclaim with co-star Nathan Lane.
 He starred as Harold Hill in the uneven ABC-TV version of The Music Man (2003), and played Bloom in the poorly received screen version of The Producers (2005).
+He starred in the Gershwin-inspired Broadway musical Nice Work If You Can Get It (2012).
 Since 1997, he has been married to actress Sarah Jessica Parker.

 Fabray, Nanette